 2. Genes or Environment - Where does our personality come from?

 Are intelligence and personality traits innate, or are they developed through environmental influences in our adolescence?
 Scientists agree that it is a combination of both.
-But which factor do you think has a more significant impact on our personality development?

 3. Until death do us part - does eternal love exist?